Why Shame? | What is shame?

 How do we work with shame?

-Shame is a challenging, taboo emotion.
-Its highly stigmatized nature keeps it hidden and rarely talked about, and this is one of the biggest barriers for healthy shame engagement.
+Shame's stigmatized and taboo nature keeps it hidden and rarely talked about, and this is one of the biggest barriers for healthy shame engagement.

 Write your awesome label here.